johannesulf/nautilus/README.md

 ## Example

-This example, sampling a 3-dimensional Gaussian, illustrates how to use Nautilus.
+This example, sampling a 3-dimensional Gaussian, illustrates how to use nautilus.

 ```python
 import corner